lifewatch/pypam/README.md

 It is made to make easier the processing of underwater data stored in *.wav files.
 The main classes are AcousticFile, AcousticSurvey and DataSet.
 The first one is a representation of a wav file together with all the metadata needed to process the data (such as hydrophone used).
 The second one is the representation of a folder where all the files are stored for one deployment.
-Here we consider a deployment deployment was defined as a measurement interval corresponding to the time when a hydrophone was in the water, without changing any recording parameters.
+Here we consider a deployment as a measurement interval corresponding to the time when a hydrophone was in the water, without changing any recording parameters.
 The Dataset is a combination of different AcousticSurveys in one dataset.
 This is to be used if the user has made several deployments and wants to process them with the same parameters.